 To get access to the full report, please go on UCB.com.

 This article is sponsored by UCB.
-The information in this article is given for information purposes only and does not represent an endorsement by the EPDA of any particular treatments, products or companies.
+The information in this article is given for information purposes only and does not represent an endorsement by Parkinson’s Europe of any particular treatments, products or companies.
 This article is not a substitute for advice from your doctor, pharmacist or other healthcare professional.
 Parkinson’s Life makes no representations or warranties of any kind, express or implied, about the completeness or accuracy of information provided.

 The power of the voice: “Think of singing as an exercise”

 Elizabeth Stegemöller on music therapy for Parkinson’s disease

 Parkinson’s Europe co-founder Lizzie Graham wins World Parkinson Coalition award

 Parkinson’s Europe co-founder Lizzie Graham has won a World Parkinson Coalition (WPC) award for her contribution to the Parkinson’s community.
 Lizzie is one of four people set to receive the Robin Elliott Award – which is given out every three years to individuals whose efforts best embody the goals and ethos of the WPC.
 She will be presented with the award in a ceremony at the World Parkinson’s Congress, which will be held in Barcelona later this year.
 Commenting on the news of Lizzie’s award, Parkinson’s Europe President, Veronica Clark, said: “Lizzie is Lizzie, and we love her for who she is and what she has done for us all – for people with Parkinson’s past and present and, I’m sure, future.”
 Lizzie co-founded the European Parkinson’s Disease Association (renamed Parkinson’s Europe last year) in 1992.
 She has since held several roles within the organisation – including secretary general and…

 Study explores predictors of cognitive impairment in Parkinson’s disease